 ABOUT THE BOOK

-If you would like to read the first chapter of The Tomb, go HERE.
+If you liked to read the first chapter of Shenandoah Dreams, go HERE.

 ABOUT THE AUTHOR: